Dealing with the end of a relationship

 Are poly breakups easier because you have more partners?

-The thing I have learned from my relationships, and especially my breakups, is that there is no “how to handle breakups.”
+The thing I’ve learned from my relationships...well, one of the things I’ve learned from my relationships, or at least from my breakups, is that there is no such thing as “how to handle breakups.”
 Every breakup is as unique as a fingerprint.
 No one-size-fits-all approach to breakup works, or can work.

 On top of that, you can’t necessarily tell in advance how a breakup will go.
-A person who seems reasonable, mature, and emotionally solid can lash out, or even become abusive, during a breakup.
+A person who seems reasonable, mature, and emotionally solid can lash out, or even become abusive (or violent!) during a breakup.
 This has happened to me.
 On the other hand, some breakups are like “Oh.
 Yeah, we are better as friends, aren’t we?”

-Indeed, I’ve made out with a partner who broke up with me after the breakup.
+I’ve had an ex who became a “snogging friend,” someone who made out with me from time to time, after we broke up.
 We both realized that we were awesome as friends and had great fun as lovers, but weren’t really aligned well as romantic partners.
 It happens.

 One of the hardest, and most important, lessons we can learn on this trip through life is that being alone is preferable to being in a bad relationship.
 Whether polyamorous or monogamous, being able to be complete in yourself when you’re alone makes a breakup much easier.